 Use the M number (or SKU model number) in Settings

 This next technique will provide a more precise identification (including colour and storage capacity), but has the slight down side of requiring that your device be functional and accessible to you.
 If you're trying to identify a bricked device or one you can't unlock, this won't be much use and you'd better move on to the visual identification chart in the next section.

 Open Settings and select General > About.
-Next to Model you'll see an alphanumeric code beginning almost certainly beginning with an M. (If you've got a replacement model you'll see a number beginning with an N instead.)
+Next to Model you'll see an alphanumeric code almost certainly beginning with an M. (If you've got a replacement model you'll see a number beginning with an N instead.)

 We've seen this referred to as the M number or the SKU.
 Either way it tells you everything you need to know about what sort of iPhone you've got.